 Elbows down, knives and forks at the ready, and we're off......

-A manic start to 2014, the 5 O Clock Apron Book is now... drum roll, party streamers, fanfare, glass of wine, long lie down... finished!
-Publication Ebury Press March 2015.
+The 5 O Clock Apron Book - Proper Food for Modern Families - is now... drum roll, party streamers, fanfare, glass of wine, long lie down... finished!
+Publication Ebury Press February 2015.
 Photography by MikeLusmore http://cargocollective.com/mikelusmore.
 The process of writing my 1st book has been utterly brilliant and I have enjoyed every moment of it (as, I am sure, have my family and friends - well fed, well photographed and laughing throughout).